 Producing does not only take time and effort, but it also requires the right samples and loops.
 When setting up a project, insufficient access to the right loops can alter the result of your electronic music beats.

-That’s why you should consider signing up for a loop and sample service.
+That’s why you and all aspiring music producers and sound designers should consider signing up for a loop and sample service.

 With many services available, it can be tough to choose the one that meets the demands of your production setup.

 For this article, we take a look at Noiiz vs. Splice, two popular production services that use cloud technology to give you on-the-go access to loops, samples, plugins, effects, and more.